fommil/fpmortals/manuscript/complete.md

 stdlib's `List` (returning an `Option[NonEmptyList]`), otherwise everything should be familiar.

-A> It is good practice in FP to encode constraints in parameters **and** A> return types --- it means we never need to handle situations that are A> impossible.
-However, this often conflicts with the *Effective Java* A> wisdom of unconstrained parameters and specific return types.
+A> It is good practice in FP to encode constraints in parameters **and** return types A> --- it means we never need to handle situations that are impossible.
+However, A> this often conflicts with *Postel's law* "be liberal in what you accept from A> others".
 A>
-A> Although we agree that parameters should be as general as possible, we A> do not agree that a function should take `Seq` unless it can handle A> empty `Seq`, otherwise the only course of action would be to A> exception, breaking totality and causing a side effect.
-We prefer A> `NonEmptyList`, not because it is a `List`, but because of its A> non-empty property.
+A> Although we agree that parameters should be as general as possible, we do not A> agree that a function should take `Seq` unless it can handle empty `Seq`, A> otherwise the only course of action would be to exception, breaking totality and A> causing a side effect.
+A>
+A> We prefer `NonEmptyList`, not because it is a `List`, but because of its A> non-empty property.
+When we learn about scalaz's typeclass hierarchy, we will A> see a better way to request non-emptyness.

 ## Business Logic